JAPAN STUDY TOURSExperience the Best of Japan on Our Annual Tours

 How much does it the tour cost?

 Past tour costs have averaged $2,750 per person and includes accommodation, dojo fees, group sightseeing activities, trains and buses while in Japan, workbooks, participation certificate and a final celebration dinner.
 Prices does not include travel to and from Japan.
 Parents of participants are welcome to attend at a reduced rate.

 When is payment due for the tour?

 We have the option to reserve your spot for $1,000 down (see registration page) once dates are set and event registration has been initiated.
 Final payment is due no later than 60 days prior to the start of the tour in order to finalize lodging and special session arrangements.

 When will we get the final agenda for the tour?

 As is customary when planning trips to Japan, we secure our formal invitations from dojos to train with them and commitments from our special instructors for our private group sessions early.
 The final agenda and logistics depend on the schedules of our hosts and are solidified approximately 30 days prior to the start of the tour.

 What should I pack for the tour?

-Japan in July is normally very hot, so pack accordingly and be prepared to drink a lot of water while on our trip.
+Usually, our tours are planned for the summer.
+As Tokyo in the summer can get very hot, pack accordingly and be prepared to drink a lot of water while on our trip.
 In addition to casual clothes, we may be invited to dinners with our hosts, so be sure to also bring at least one nice outfit (no denim).
 For training, pack two uniforms as well as any sports tape, wraps or other equipment you may need during your stay.
 Be sure to pack a pair of sandals to use in the dojo during training times.
 When we train at Judo universities, blue or white uniforms are acceptable, but when training at the Kodokan only white uniforms are allowed and shirts are not allowed under the uniforms for men.
 When we train at other private dojos, blue uniforms may also not be allowed and will be a case by case basis so be prepared with a white uniform at all times.